 To satisfy the Writing in the Major and Information Literacy competency requirements, all students must pass at least one W course in EEB.

 A minor in Ecology and Evolutionary Biology is offered.
-A minor in Bioinformatics is offered jointly by the School of Engineering and the College of Liberal Arts and Sciences.
+A minor in Bioinformatics is offered jointly by the College of Engineering and the College of Liberal Arts and Sciences.
 Both programs are described in the “Minors” section of this Catalog.

 Economics

-A student majoring in economics should acquire a thorough grounding in basic principles and methods of analysis, plus a working competence in several of the specialized and applied fields.
+The Department of Economics offers two alternative undergraduate degrees with a major in Economics: A Bachelor of Arts (B.A.) degree and a Bachelor of Science (B.S.) degree.
+Under either degree, a student majoring in economics should acquire a thorough grounding in basic principles and methods of analysis, plus a working competence in several of the specialized and applied fields.
 Examples of such fields are industrial organization, law and economics, money and banking, international trade and finance, public finance, labor economics, health economics, urban and regional economics, and economic development.
-The major in economics can lead to either a Bachelor of Arts or a Bachelor of Science degree.

 Course work in economics serves a wide variety of vocational objectives.
 An economics major (supplemented by a rigorous calculus and statistics course sequence) is excellent preparation for graduate work in economics, which qualifies a person for academic, business, or government employment.
 Majors and others with strong economics training are attractive prospects for business firms and government agencies, and for professional graduate study in business or public policy.
 An economics background is especially desirable for the study and practice of law.
 The economics B.S. is recommended for students interested in professions that call for quantitative skills.
 The B.S. is especially recommended for Honors students and students considering graduate school in economics or other quantitative areas.